alsanron/NN-A3-Learning_by_gradient_descent/README.md

 Learning by gradient descent:

-The main assignment is ...
+The main assignment is to formulate and implement a stochastic gradient descent procedure to get acquainted with gradient descent based training of layered networks and to do some hands on experiments.